brownieboy/react-firebase-image-upload-control/component/README.md

 ## Installation
-Run `yarn add react-firebase-image-upload-control` or `npm i --save-prod` to install the packing in your app.
+Run `yarn add react-firebase-image-upload-control` or `npm i react-firebase-image-upload-control --save-prod` to install the package in your app.

 ## Prerequisites